-Bungy jump at The Last Resort in Nepal may be the most remarkable Bungy Jump on the Planet.
-This extraordinary 500ft (160m) drop into the Bhoti Koshi River gorge on the Nepal/Tibet border is the longest Free-fall in the world.
-Planned, assembled and functioned by very qualified Kiwis to exacting international standards your safety is guaranteed.
-It is Nepal's Ultimate Rush.
+Bungy jump at The Last Resort in Nepal may be the most remarkable bungy jump on the planet.
+This extraordinary 160 m (around 528ft) drop into the gorge of the Bhoti Koshi River.
+It is the longest free fall in the world.
+Planned, assembled, and functioned by very qualified Kiwis to exacting international standards, your safety is guaranteed.
+It is Nepal's ultimate rush.

 You drive to Bhote Koshi Gorge from Kathmandu.
-It is around 4 hours drive.
-Have a lunch and go to bungy jump point.
-You jump 160m after necessary formalities done and then drive back to Kathmandu.
+It is around 4 hours’ drive.
+Have lunch and go to the bungy jump point.
+You jump 160 m after the necessary formalities are done and then drive back to Kathmandu.